ross-sum/bliss_term/README.md

   mouse with Blissymbolics as the mouse location does not account for combining characters taking no space but do occupy a character position.
 * Emacs has yet to be tested against Bliss_Term, although an initial power-up does not successfully load a file.
-(NB: command should be emacs -nw <file>.
+It instead gets to the point where it loads the scratch area and mysteriously stops there without doing the file load.
+(NB: command should be emacs -nw <file>).

 There are probably numerous other errors that I have yet to discover.
 I am actively using this terminal emulator whenever it is safe for me to do so, so I